dvdsk/abstract-bits/README.md

 ## With an enum
 - Add `#[abstract-bits(bits = <N>)]` above your enum.
 Replace `N` with the number of bits the enum should occupy when serialized.
+Make sure any *derives* follow after.
 - Explicitly assign every variant a value.
 - Add a `#[repr(<Type>]` attribute, for example `#[repr(u8)]`.